gbadev-org/tonc/README.md

 ## Setup

-You need Rust and mdbook.
+You need Python, Rust and mdBook.

 ```sh
 # clone the repo